ryandem1/minesweeper-async/README.md

 7. Boards do not have to be completely hit/flagged to be submitted, but any untouched mines will be deducted like they were hit, and you will miss out on any non-hit Value spaces.

 ### The Goal
-- Process as many boards as possible, as accurately as possible in 10 minutes
+- Process as many boards as possible, as accurately as possible within a limited timeframe.

 ### Scoring
 Because of the imperfect nature of all of this, our answers might not be perfect.
 The idea is that you will have to balance